trivial-space/flow-tools/README.md

 Developed and build for usage with TypeScript.

-*This library is fluctuating a lot, and changed frequently.
-Not recommended for production usage!*
+_This library is fluctuating a lot, and changed frequently.
+Not recommended for production usage!_

-Flow tools are used primarily in the [trivial space playground](https://github.com/trivial-space/playground) to experiment with graphics live coding inside browsers.
-See it in action there.

 ## License